 Although each guide addresses issues related to a specific phase of life, each repeats information parents and caregivers need to know whether their loved one is two, 22 or 62 years old: how to protect your loved one’s financial future, how to apply for benefits, and where to go for more help, these comprehensive booklets help guide you through the process to find services and programs for you child or adults with a disability.

-Early Intervention – Starting Life with your Child with a Disability
+• Early Intervention – Starting Life with your Child with a Disability

-Employment – Entering the World of Work
+• Employment – Entering the World of Work

-Housing – Finding a Home in Korean
+• Housing – Finding a Home for Adults with Disabilities

-Aging – Aging with a Disability
+• Aging – Aging with a Disability

 Marymount University Students and transition participants talk about transition and The Arc of Northern Virginia’s Transition Series